 Client Relations Management

-Business Intelligence is a very useful tool which by collecting and analyzing internal data, helps companies discover insights that lead to successful new ventures or business practices.
+Business Intelligence is a very useful tool, which by collecting and analyzing internal data, helps companies discover insights that lead to successful new ventures or business practices.
 These insights often become the launching points for new software implementations.
 By integrating the BI system with ERP solutions, these insights are easy to access.

 The HR department needs an efficient workflow to meet extensive back-office needs.
 Human Resource deals with all employees regardless of title or status.
-Incorporating HR vendor’s capabilities with an ERP system facilitates tracking and automates time-consuming back-office tasks by connecting all to the workflows of your ERP.
+Incorporating HR vendors’ capabilities with an ERP system facilitates tracking and automates time-consuming back-office tasks by connecting all to the workflows of your ERP.

 ERP systems come with project management solutions.
 Project management integration is important to aggregate business tasks, process workflows in one place.
 Employees can check project status, the person assigned to it, and projects coming up next.
 One can check which developer is handling a bug fix or who is following up a lead.

 Any business that manages orders can benefit from integrating eCommerce applications because of the data collection associated.
 Essential data collected are mostly related to orders, inventories, and shipping.
 When this data is available across other systems, a higher level of efficiency is attained.
-This eliminates the need for manual input.
+It eliminates the need for manual input.

 Benefiting From ERP System